What Size Generator To Run Furnace? (Complete Guide)

 We may earn affiliate fees for purchases using our links (at no additional cost to you).

-What Size Generator To Run Furnace?
+What Size Generator To Run A Furnace?

 Determining How Many Watts Does a Furnace Use?

-In general, most home furnaces use 3500 to 5000 watts of energy, which translates into 20 amps at 240 volts or 12 amps at a 120-volt circuit.
+Most home furnaces use 3500 to 5000 watts of energy, which translates into 20 amps at 240 volts or 12 amps at a 120-volt circuit.

 The user manual may include the model number and either input voltage or output voltage.
+Using this information, you can calculate the required watts for your furnace.

-So if your furnace has a 20 amp draw and runs on 240 volts, then the required watts will be:
+The formula is: Volts x Amps = watts.
+For example, if your furnace has a 20 amp draw and runs on 240 volts, then the required watts will be:

 240V x 20A = 4800Watts.